niaefm/RandPipe/README.md

 # RandPipe
-#Pipeline takes in mulitple fastq files in folder and chooses random sequences from each input which are then sent into an output fasta file in a seperate output folder
+#Pipeline takes a folder with fastq.gz files,a reference genome, and reads and indexes the reference genome to align it with fastq files that are subsampled
+#To use it make sure to specify the folders that will be used in the config file and just type snakemake -s snakeMain.smk --cores (Amount of core you want to use) in terminal